malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 				- emphasis on features
 			- Blommaert's truncated multilingualism: idea of a partial competence of a broader linguistic repertoire
 			- enregisterment and metrolingualism: terms to focus on:
-				- youth street language: fluid and
+				- youth street language: fluid and also fixed as locally used
 			-
 		- evaluation of frameworks